 - An arresting visual look, from header to custom colors and fonts.
 You’ll learn how to put those into action in Get Configured.

 - Some useful widgets in the sidebar of your blog, to help people find their way around or get an at-a-glance picture of what your site or blog is all about.
-You can learn about setting up and getting the best out of widgets in Get Configured.
+You can learn about setting up and getting the best out of widgets in Get Flashy.